 - The nutrient cycle in nature is broken

-- Vitamins are 'vital' to good health and life
+- Vitamins are vital for good health

-- Synthetic vitamins are 'the plastic apples' of the vitamin industry that cause stomach upsets and imbalances.
+- Synthetic vitamins are 'the plastic apples' of the vitamin industry that cause stomach upsets and imbalances

-- The body has evolved to process and regulate whole food based vitamins, not extracts
+- The body has evolved to process and regulate whole-food based vitamins, not extracts

 - The cost of natural vitamin extract is too high for practical production